ufal/npfl138/exam/questions.md

 - Compare Cutout and DropBlock.
 [5]

+- Describe in detail how is CutMix performed.
+[5]

 - Describe Squeeze and Excitation applied to a ResNet block.
 [5]

 - Draw the Mobile inverted bottleneck block (including explanation of separable